orbisgis/h2gis/docs/dev/ST_GeomFromText.md

 ### Description

-Converts well known text parameter into a `GEOMETRY`.
+Converts a well known text parameter into a `GEOMETRY`.
 If you don't specify a SRID the value by default is 0.

 {% include sfs-1-2-1.html %}